Boggs Mountain Demonstration State Forest: Location

-The forest is roughly half way between Clear Lake and Calistoga.
+The forest is roughly halfway between Clear Lake and Calistoga.

 It is near the town of Cobb, about 10 mi north of Middletown on Highway 175.

 It is about 50 mi from the Pacific Ocean to the west, and about 75 mi as the crow flies from San Francisco to the south.

 Boggs Mountain is a prominent feature at the southeast end of the Clear Lake Volcanic Field.

 It is an elongated rolling highland.

 The mountain takes the form of a simple ridge crest from which long spurs run southeast to Putah Creek.

 Around 3000 ft above sea level the topography levels out.

 The upper part of the mountain is similar to a plateau cut by several drainage channels.

 The terrain of the state forest is gently rolling, with peaks at the north and south ends.

 It covers almost 3500 acre of the mountain.

 Volcanic rock is visible in most parts of the forest.